Civilization Overview: Indus Valley Civilization

 Storage jar.
 C. 2700-2000 BC.
 Mature Harappan period

-These migrants were probably groups of Aryan herders entering the Indus region over an extended period of time, rather than as a single militant conquest.
+These migrants had strong links to central Asia, and they were probably groups of Aryan herders entering the Indus region over an extended period of time, rather than as a single militant conquest.
 As cattle herders, they may have destroyed or neglected the dikes and canals on which the agrarian life of the Indus peoples depended.
-There is also some evidence of violent conflict: groups of skeletons in postures of flight have been found on the stairways at some sites, and traces of burned-out settlements have also been uncovered.
+There is some evidence of violent conflict: groups of skeletons in postures of flight have been found on the stairways at some sites, and traces of burned-out settlements have also been uncovered.

 Whatever the explanation, the brilliant achievements of the Indus Valley civilization gave way to a new chapter in the history of ancient India.
-Large, well-planned cities vanished, and the material culture of the people of northern India declined sharply as society became simpler.
-It was to be a thousand years before cities, writing and organized states came again to the Indian sub-continent.
+Large, well-planned cities vanished, and the material culture of the people of northern India declined sharply as society became less complex.
+It was to be a thousand years before cities, writing and organized states would come again to the Indian sub-continent.

 Articles on Ancient India: